leaf-node/open_alert_viewer/README.md

 ## Prometheus configuration

-Prometheus doesn't seem to have a strict standard for categorization of alert types, so this app depends on a couple configurations on your server.
+Prometheus doesn't seem to have a strict standard for categorization of alert types, so this app depends on a couple configurations on your server:

 1. In files imported by the Prometheus `rule_files` directive, ensure that warning alerts have the label `severity:` set to `warning`, and the rest are